Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Here’s an example how to write a resume
+Here’s an example the resume letter:

 Dear [Hiring Manager’s Name],

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced [Your profession] I am confident that I will make the ideal choice for this job.
+I am writing to inform you of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced person in your field I am confident that I will be a great fit for this position.

-Thank you for considering my application.
-I am looking forward to having a conversation with you.
+Thank you for your consideration of my application.
+I am looking forward receiving your feedback.

 Sincerely,